-Caity-Shea Violette is a Chicago-based playwright and actress.
-Her national award-winning work has been seen in Washington D.C., New York City, Minneapolis, Las Vegas, Toronto, Denver, and Chicago.
-She holds a BFA in Theatre from the University of Minnesota, Duluth and is a graduate of the St. Paul Conservatory for Performing Artists.
-Caity-Shea is passionate about exploring trauma, invisible disabilities, and gender-based violence by creating new work for women on the stage and page.
+Caity-Shea Violette is a national award-winning playwright and actress currently pursuing her MFA in Playwriting at Boston University.
+Her work has been seen in Chicago, Washington D.C., NYC, Minneapolis, Las Vegas, Toronto, Denver, and more.
+A Minnesota Native, she holds a BFA in Theatre from the University of Minnesota, Duluth and is a graduate of the St. Paul Conservatory for Performing Artists.
+Caity-Shea is passionate about exploring trauma, invisible disabilities, and gender-based violence by creating new work.
+She is a member of Dramatists Guild of America.

 Awards and recognition include: Tennessee Williams/New Orleans Literary Festival New Play Competition (National Finalist), The Kennedy Center's National Partners of the American Theatre Playwriting Excellence Award (Winner), Shakespeare's Sister Playwriting Fellowship (National Semi-Finalist), InspiraTO Playwriting Contest (Winner), Kennedy Center’s Irene Ryan Acting Competition (National Finalist), Kennedy Center's David Mark Cohen National Playwriting Award (National Semi-Finalist), Kennedy Center's National Ten-Minute Play Competition (National Finalist, National Semi-Finalist), Kennedy Center's John Cauble for Outstanding Short Play (Regional Runner-Up).